 Try to go for a short leisurely walk for at least 30 minutes a day.
-Get some vitamin D. You can also jog, run or do some light exercises under the sun.
+Get some vitamin D. You can also jog, run, or do some light exercises under the sun.
 In winters, you might not want to go outside as the chilly winds make your driveway cold but getting out will let the sun reach your skin even if it’s just your face.
-It allows your body to produce Vitamin D, that will elevate your mood.
+It allows your body to produce Vitamin D, which will elevate your mood.
 Ultra Violet(UV) therapy is also a good solution.
 You can also pick up some winter sports like ice hockey or snowshoeing.
 It could be fun as well.

-Opt for some indoor hobby like art and craftwork.
+Opt for some indoor hobbies like art and craftwork.
 You can do some tangible work.
 With a little creativity, you can add some fun to your home and decorate it with great stuff.
 You can grab some useless stuff like plastic cups, old cans, etc and create something useful.
 Engage your mind in something creative to combat winter blues.

 3. Change your diet